oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 Philosophy Papers
 ======
+<span style="color:#52ADC8">**The Missing Piece: Dispelling the Mystery of Introspective Illusion**</span> [\[paper\]](/files/2023-spr-phil186-paper.pdf){:target="_blank"} <br>
+  <sub>*Final paper for Stanford's PHIL 186: Philosophy of Mind (Spring 2023)*<br>
+  I address the question of why illusionism, the view that phenomenal characteristics of mental states are illusory, is so hard to stomach.
+Beyond explaining how the illusion of phenomenality arises, a robust theory of illusionism must adequately explain the incredible strength of the illusion and the difficulty of freeing oneself from the grip of this enduring intuition.
+Frankish (2016) attempts to address the former but not the latter, and I argue that explaining the potency of phenomenal illusions is the crucial missing piece for a sound illusionist theory.
+I present two main desiderata for a positive theory of illusionism by drawing connections to related theories of consciousness, namely global workspace theory (Dennett, 2001) and Buddhist philosophy. </sub> <br>
+  <sub style="font-size:11px">*Topics: Consciousness, Illusionism, Higher-Order Thought Theory, Wittgenstein*</sub>

 <span style="color:#52ADC8">**Consciousness, Phenomenality, and the Representational Layer**</span> [\[paper\]](/files/2023-win-symsys202-paper.pdf){:target="_blank"} <br>
   <sub>*Final paper for Stanford's SYMSYS 202: Theories of Consciousness (Winter 2023)*<br>
   I propose that metacognition on top of the representational layer, beyond mere possession of representational states, is critical for consciousness.
 I also distinguish between lower-level sensory states used only as intermediates in perceptual processing (e.g., edge detection, shape from shading), and higher-level sensory states (outputs of perceptual processing), and explore the introduction of phenomenality in this process.
 I finally discuss the implications of the above proposals for the functional and evolutionary roles of consciousness.</sub> <br>